oloapinivad/MiLES/README.txt

 Current version include:
-1. 2D Instantaneous Blocking: based on Davini et al (2012) It is a 2D version of Tibaldi and Molteni (1990) for Northern Hemisphere blocking at 500hPa.
+1. 2D Instantaneous Blocking: based on Davini et al (2012) It is a 2D version of Tibaldi and Molteni (1990) for Northern Hemisphere atmospheric blocking index evaluating meridional gradient reversal at 500hPa.
 	Includes also Meridional Gradient Index and Blocking Intensity index.
 	Full data are saved in R format and climatologies are provided also in NetCDF format